SilenZcience/cat_win/README.md

 **OR** alternatively (via GitClone):

-1. Clone the repository and move into the root\bin directory with:
+1. Clone the repository and move into the root/bin directory with:
 ```console
 git clone git@github.com:SilenZcience/cat_win.git
 cd ./cat_win/bin